WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 For each line in the tab, there shall be one data element in the logical model (represented here by `differential.element[*]`):

-* Data Element ID is the WHO unique identifier for a concept and therefore is added into `element[*].code[WHOCommon]`.
+* Data Element ID is the WHO unique identifier for a concept
-* Every element SHALL have a WHO identifier e.g. TB.A.DE.1.
+* Every element SHALL have a WHO identifier e.g. TB.DE.1.

 * For answer values, the Data Element ID may be reusable in different questions and possibly in different models.
 The hierarchical naming will depend on several factors and is best addressed by the terminology expert or team.
 For example: